Strict Product Liability - Explained

 Practice Question: Fancy Motors is a car manufacturing company.
 They develop a new, compact car for the US market.
 The car has troubles from the minute it comes off of the assembly line.
 The gas tank is located behind the fender-well of the vehicle.
 This leads to an increased risk of fire in the event of a rear-end collision.
 Also, Fancy Motors installed a seatbelt system that is designed to have three points of contact with the car frame.
 Due to space concerns and a lack of understanding of the seatbelt system, Fancy only attached the seatbelt to the frame in two locations.
 Can you identify any points of potential liability for Fancy Motors in this scenario?

-- Product was sold in a dangerous, unreasonable condition.
+- The product was sold in a dangerous, unreasonable condition.

 - Plaintiff and/or their property was injured because of the product's defect.